Distortion-Aware Brushing for Reliable Cluster Analysis in Multidimensional Projections

-The initial brush shall ideally start at a place close to the core of an actual MD cluster.
-Visualizing MD density can help with this task.
-We encode the density of the data in the MD space through the opacity of the corresponding points (\autoref{fig:workflow} (a); \autoref{fig:scenario} A-1).
-Through density encoding, the user can spot visual clusters (high spatial density) matching with MD clusters (high opacity) (O1, O2), and can make these locations good candidates for initiating brushing.
+For reliable MD cluster analysis, brushing shall ideally initiate at a place close to the core of an actual MD cluster.
+To support the task, we encode each point as a snippet representing the corresponding MD datum (\autoref{fig:teaser}).
+For example, each point in image datasets can be represented as an image snippet.
+Also, points in tabular datasets can be represented using glyphs \cite{kammer20tvcg}, e.g., aster plots \cite{kwon17tvcg}.
+By visualizing snippets, users can spot 2D visual clusters (high mutual proximity) matching with MD clusters (high similarity between snippets) ( \oone{} \otwo{} ), recognizing these locations as good candidates for initiating brushing.

-The density-based inspection can be done by analyzing density patterns within a single visual cluster, or by comparing 2D and MD densities between two visual clusters (\autoref{fig:investigation}).
-The user can check the trustworthiness of a visual cluster by analyzing whether the within-cluster 2D density matches well with the opacity-coded MD density (\autoref{fig:investigation} (a-1)).
-In between-cluster analysis, a good candidate corresponds to a visual cluster with higher density than other visual clusters, containing points with a higher MD density than the other ones (\autoref{fig:investigation} ((b-1) left).
-In both cases, the best location is the high-density central part of the visual cluster, which corresponds to the core region of the MD cluster.
-Other cases showing a density mismatch reflect MDP distortions and should be avoided (\autoref{fig:investigation} (a-2); (a-3); (b-1) right; (b-2)).
+We further aid this step by encoding the MD density of the data in the MD space through the opacity of the corresponding points or snippets (\autoref{fig:workflow} (a)).
+Based on density encoding, users can check the trustworthiness of a 2D visual cluster by comparing whether the 2D density, represented by proximity between points, matches MD density.
+A visual cluster with higher 2D and MND density than other visual clusters can be considered a good candidate.
+The best location to start the brushing is the high-density central part of the 2D visual cluster, which corresponds to the core region of the MD cluster.
+Other cases showing a density mismatch reflect MDP distortions and should be avoided.
+More comprehensive distortion visualizations could be used (e.g., visualizing FN and MN distortions \cite{lespinats11cgf, jeon21tvcg}), but we preferred visualizing the density to make users easily learn the technique.